abhirajadhikary/weather-databrick-lakehouse-pipeline/README.md

-# Weather Intelligence Lakehouse Platform
+# Weather Databricks Lakehouse Pipeline

 An end-to-end, batch-oriented data platform built on Databricks designed to ingest, validate, model, and serve weather observation data using Medallion Architecture and Delta Lake.